 - Apple cider vinegar

-- Give each member of your family a bowl with about ½ to 1 cup of the cooked quinoa.
-Invite them to add the toppings of their choice (suggest at least 5).
+- Give each member of your family a bowl with about ½ to 1 cup of the quinoa/rice/cauli-rice and invite them to add the toppings of their choice (suggest at least 5).

 - Let them season as they like.